selwynpolit/d9book/book/blocks.md

   {content.field_one}  etc.
 ```

 Not sure why but...
+[Selwyn, not sure what this is referring to]

 ## Block Permission (blockAccess)

-This code is taken from the user_login_block (UserLoginBlock.php.)
+This code is taken from the user_login_block (UserLoginBlock.php).
 It
 allows access to the block if the user is logged out and is not on the
 login or logout page.
 The access is cached based on the current route
 name and the user's current role being anonymous.
 If these are not